interaapps/cajax/README.md

     })

-// onProgress (Not supportet for FetchRequestProvider, use XHRHttpRequestProvider) client.get("https://interaapps.de", {
+// onDownloadProgress (Not supportet for FetchRequestProvider, use XHRHttpRequestProvider) client.get("https://interaapps.de", {
     hello: "world"
 }, {